Author Archives: Helena Juenger

 Astrid Klee

-PhD student Contact info astrid.klee@mail.utoronto.ca Office Hours Monday and Wednesday 1-2 pm, OH307 Classes 2023-24 GER100 (LEC0201), MW 11-1 pm Background My interests lie mainly in the sciences and mythologies, and how these impact on literary imagination.
+PhD candidate Contact info astrid.klee@mail.utoronto.ca Office Hours tba Classes 2024-25 tba Background My interests lie mainly in the sciences and mythologies, and how these impact on literary imagination.
 For my doctoral research, I am exploring how late 19th to early 20th-century psychiatric case studies and self-narratives transformed during this period and the ways in which this is reflected in Modernist literature in Germany.
 I translate early German psychiatric texts and I have co-authored several journal articles about pioneers in the field of psychiatric genetics.
 I completed my undergraduate in German Studies at the University of the Witwatersrand in Johannesburg, South Africa, where I also received my master’s degree.
 Read More »

 Elisabeth Lange